wasmCloud/examples/actor/todo-sql/README.md

 ## Step 1 : Getting Started

-- Clone the repo using either HTTPS or ober SSH.
+- Clone the repo using either HTTPS or over SSH.
 - Navigate to `/examples/actor/todo-sql/`.
 - Make sure you have Docker installed.
 Follow the guide [here](https://docs.docker.com/get-docker/).
 Provide Docker with the necessary permissions to access the examples folder.
 You can configure shared paths from Docker -> Preferences... -> Resources -> File Sharing.